Ferruslogic/touchGestures/README.md

 # touchGestures
- library for handling finger gestures on a screen.
+ Now we can play with finger gestures on the screen.